dnth/active-learning-flywheel/README.md

 ## Workflow

+### With unlabeled data
+If we have no labeled data, we can use active learning to iteratively improve the model and build a labeled dataset.

 1. Load a small proxy model.
 2. Label an initial dataset.
 3. Train the proxy model on the labeled dataset.